-This document presents BIKE, a suite of key encapsulation mechanisms (KEM) composed by three IND-CPA secure variants, called BIKE-1, BIKE-2 and BIKE-3, and three IND-CCA variants, called BIKE-1-CCA, BIKE-2-CCA and BIKE-3-CCA.
+This document presents BIKE, a suite of key encapsulation mechanisms (KEM) composed by three IND-CPA secure variants, called BIKE-1, BIKE-2 and BIKE-3, and one IND-CCA variant, called BIKE-1-CCA.
 Each variant has its own pros and cons, which we will illustrate below.